Purpose

 the Courthouse Annex.
 All meetings are open to the public.

-• The commission is assisting historic businesses in Washington County to obtain a Texas Treasure Business Award.
+- The commission is assisting historic businesses in Washington County to obtain a Texas Treasure Business Award.
+To date, two awards have been granted to county businesses.

-• We are partnering with the Chappell Hill Historical Society to recreate a 19th century blacksmith shop on the grounds of the Chappell Hill Museum.
+- We partnered with the Chappell Hill Historical Society to recreate a 19th century blacksmith shop on the grounds of the Chappell Hill Museum.
+Much progress has been made from 2022-2024 on this project and the creation of a permanent Blacksmith Exhibit which includes 1) Tools & equipment 2) Log cabin 3) Farm wagon 4) Wagon barn and 5) Seating/viewing area.

 Awards